iaminawe/drupal-cms-docker/.coolify/DEPLOY.md

    - Click "New Service"
    - Select "Docker Compose" as deployment type
    - Connect your Git repository
+   - **IMPORTANT**: In the service configuration:
+     * Find the "Docker Compose File Location" field
-   - Set the Docker Compose file path to `.coolify/docker-compose.yml`
+     * Set it to `.coolify/docker-compose.yml`
+     * This step is crucial as Coolify will look for docker-compose.yml in the root by default

 3. **Environment Variable Setup**